 What other benefits does a VPN offer?

 Sure, a VPN is the easiest way to change your IP on the fly.
-But what are the benefits of a VPN that extend beyond obscuring your real IP?
-Very many, actually:
+But what are a VPN’s benefits beyond obscuring your real IP?
+There are quite a few, actually:

-- Securing your data — all data between your device and the VPN server is encrypted.
+- Securing your data — a VPN encrypts all data coming from your device.
 This means that anything transferred via your internet connection is unreadable to your ISP, the administrators of local firewalls, or hackers that compromised a public Wi-Fi hotspot;

-- Avoiding blocks — workplaces, universities, intercity buses – those are but a few of the internet service providers that may not allow you to visit any website you want.
+- Avoiding blocks — workplaces, universities, intercity buses, and other network owners may not allow you to visit any website you want when connected to their network.
 Luckily for you, a VPN avoids basically any block they can come up with;

 - Obscuring your location — your IP can tell people your approximate location.
-This is undesirable in various situations, including web forums, online stores, and for privacy reasons.
 Solve this issue by using a VPN to change your IP, effectively hiding both your actual IP and your real location.

 What should you do if someone has your IP address?

 First off, don’t panic!
 All hope isn’t lost.
-The most productive thing you can do is change your IP address.
+The first thing you should do is change your IP address.
 This usually involves changing your network: you can contact your ISP and ask for a new plan with a different IP or change ISPs altogether.
 As long as your network changes, you should get a new IP.

 In conclusion: hide your IP from peeping eyes